Skip to content

 Stops the engaged time tracker, sending any accumulated engaged time to Parse.ly.

-NOTE: This must be called in your MainActivity during various Android lifecycle events like onPause or onStop.
+NOTE: This must be called during various Android lifecycle events like onPause or onStop.
 Otherwise, engaged time tracking may keep running in the background and Parse.ly values may be inaccurate.

 ParselyTracker.trackPlay

-Starts tracking view time for a video being viewed at a given url.
-Will send a videostart event unless the same url/videoId had previously been paused.
+This starts tracking view time for a video that someone is watching at a given url.
+It will send a videostart event unless the same url/parse-ly-video-tracking/Id had previously been paused.
 Video metadata must be provided, specifically the video ID and video duration.

 ParameterTypeRequiredDescription